nhouse417/nhouse417/README.md

 Here are some ideas to get you started:
 -->

-I'm a recent grad seeking entry-level or internship positions in software development or embedded systems!
+I'm a recent grad with a computer engineering degree with a minor in computer science seeking entry-level or internship positions in software development or embedded systems!

 - 🔭 I’m currently working on RC Transmitter for an RC Car and F1 Data Analysis using Python library FastF1
 - 🌱 I’m currently learning more about Python, Pandas dataframe, and web scraping